krishanthisera/coeus/k8s/raw/README.md

 # Purpose
 This an static representation of the Kubernetes resources.
-To deploy in the production please refer the Helm implementation.
+To deploy in the production please refer the [Helm implementation].
 # Dependencies
 Following implementations should be available in your Kubernetes cluster in order to deploy the application successfully.
 1. Ingress controller
-2. Kubernetes Certmanager
+2. Kubernetes Cert-manager
 3. A Kubernetes namespace call `coeus`
 4. A docker-secret to pull the image from you private registry